datacamp/courses-introduction-to-python/slides/chapter_1_d8fcd4c930027fa4e1c3870c7e7e0ff1.md

 title: Data Scientist at DataCamp

 `@script`
-Hi, my name is Hugo and I'll be your host for Introduction to Python for Data Science.
+Hi, my name is Hugo and I'll be your host for Introduction to Python for <span translate="no">Data Science</span>.

 I'm a data scientist and educator at DataCamp.